KMKfw/kmk_firmware/docs/boot.md

+# boot.py
+`boot.py` lives in the root of your keyboard when mounted as a storage device.
-## There is a more detailed explanation in the [circuit python docs](https://docs.circuitpython.org/en/latest/README.html), however there are some common use cases for your keyboard listed here
+There is a more detailed explanation in the [circuit python docs](https://docs.circuitpython.org/en/latest/README.html), however there are some common use cases for your keyboard listed here.

+## Hiding device storage
-### You can hide your device from showing up as a usb storage
+You can hide your device from showing up as a usb storage by default (this can be overridden at startup if desired, per the example code further down this page).

 ```python
 storage.disable_usb_drive()
 ```

+## Using your keyboard before the OS loads
-### Make your keyboard work in bios
+You can make your keyboard work in your computer's BIOS and bootloader (useful if you dual-boot).

 ```python
 usb_hid.enable(boot_device=1)
 ```

-### Disable serial comms
+## Disabling serial communication
+By default, you can connect to your board's serial console, which can be useful for debugging, but may not be desired for everyday use.

 ```python
 # Equivalent to usb_cdc.enable(console=False, data=False)
 usb_cdc.disable()
 ```

+## Example code
-### A fully working example, which disables usb storage, cdc and enables bios mode
+Below is a fully working example, which disables usb storage, cdc and enables BIOS mode.

 ```python
 import supervisor